melissa-pan/berkeley-aisys-prelim/gptq.md

 # 1. 📖 Paper Understanding

+- first method to show accurate 4-bit PTQ on LLMs up to 175B parameters.
+- It proved that LLMs can be quantized without retraining and still retain performance close to FP16.
+- Enabled wide deployment of large models on consumer GPUs
+- Became the foundation for many open-source inference stacks

 ## The Problem

 ### What problem does this paper solve?

-Large generative pre-trained transformer models (GPT, OPT) achieve breakthrough performance but suffer from extremely high computational and storage costs.
+LLM suffer from high computation and storage cost.
 Specifically:

 - Even inference for large GPT models requires multiple performant GPUs due to massive size
 - This severely limits the usability and accessibility of such models